DimitrijaGj/DimitrijaGj/README.md

 - 👋 Hi, I’m @DimitrijaGj
-- 👀 I’m interested in Networking Automation
+- 👀 I’m interested in Dev Ops and Automation
-- 🌱 I’m currently learning Automation with Python
+- 🌱 I’m currently learning Automation with Ansible and Python
-- 💞️ I’m looking to collaborate on small automation Python projects nd Network related issues.
+- 💞️ I’m looking to collaborate on small automation Python projects and Dev Ops related topics.
 - 📫 How to reach me dimitrija_gjoshev@proton.me

 <!---